-For the past 50 years Forest Garden have been designing and manufacturing a comprehensive range of sheds to suit most locations, usages and budgets.
-The majority of timber they use is UK sourced and processed in the company's own sawmills.
+For the past 50 years, Forest Garden has been designing and manufacturing their comprehensive Forest sheds range to suit most locations, usages and budgets.
+The majority of timber they use is the UK sourced and processed in the company's own sawmills.

 Their Premier range of sheds have the advantage of double doors for increased access, a tongue and groove floor, robust framing and a pad bolt, some have an opening window for increased ventilation that makes the interior a much more inviting space.
 If you favour a style that is redolent of former years, then their two Heritage sheds have contemporary features but have vertical cladding and a grey paint finish.

 The four Rowlinson workshops are particularly impressive, full of light from glazing at the front as well as one side, double doors accommodate large equipment and they are spacious with high eaves.
 Two Potting Stores, one shaped to fit into a corner, are particularly practical for gardeners as they are exceptionally well glazed, ventilated and already fitted with benches and, for storage of tools and associated gardening equipment, there is a unglazed area at the rear.
 Finally, Rowlinson's offering is completed by various compact stores for outdoor tools, equipment and cycles.